A common approach

 - Stigmatisation is manifest in discriminating forms of behaviour such as rejection, preferential treatment and targeted violence

-- It reduces a child’s life chances and can have a significant negative impact on their physical and psychosocial wellbeing
+- It reduces a child’s life chances and can have a significant negative impact on their wellbeing

-- Interventions to reduce stigma have typically focused predominantly on adults - leaving children behind
+- Interventions to reduce stigma have typically focused on adults - leaving children behind

 Researchers supporting STRETCH: